elhardoum/twitter-auto-dms/README.md

   elhardoum/twitter-auto-dms:latest
 ```

 The app should briefly be running at `http://127.0.0.1:3000`.
-Once everything works, you may consider running the app in detached mode via `docker run -d ...`
+Once everything works, you may consider running the app in detached mode via `docker run -d ...`, and/or restart on errors `--restart always` (without passing the `--rm` flag).

 ## Test